On bounded module functionals and operators on Hilbert C*-modules without biorthogonally complemented kernels: On regularity of bounded modular functionals and operators

 \section{On regularity of bounded modular functionals and operators}

-The aim of this section is to give a general proof of the two conjectures.
+The aim of this section is to give more insight into the background of these two Questions \ref{conj_1}, \ref{conj_2}.
 We build on the results known for von Neumann algebras $A$ and for analogous pairs of Hilbert $A$-modules ${\mathcal M} \subseteq \mathcal N$ worked out in \cite[Thm.~3.8, Prop.~4.2, Prop.~4.3]{Frank_2024}.
-For such settings the conjectures were proved to be true.
+For such settings the questions are known to have a negative answer.
 We aim to use the universal $*$-representation of C*-algebras $A$ in their respective bidual von Neumann algebra $A^{**}$ together with a tensor product extension construction of Hilbert $A$-modules to canonically related Hilbert $A^{**}$-modules invented by W.~L.~Paschke in \cite{Paschke}.
 This will give a basis to apply the known result for the von Neumann case to the general setting.

 There is one circumstance to pay attention to.
 We show the phenomenon by example.

 \begin{ex} Let $A$ be a C*-algebra and $I$ be a maximal norm-closed one-sided ideal in $A$.
 Maximal one-sided (say, left) norm-closed ideals of C*-algebras $A$ are in one-to-one correspondence to minimal projections $p$ in their bidual von Neumann algebra $A^{**}$ identifying $I \subset A$ by $I=A(1-p) \subset A \subseteq A^{**}$.
 Obviously, these projections belong to the type I part of $A^{**}$.
 Now, consider $I$ as a left Hilbert $A$-submodule of the Hilbert $A$-module $A$, and its extension $A^{**}(1-p)$ as a left Hilbert $A^{**}$-submodule of the Hilbert $A^{**}$-module $A^{**}$.
 The orthogonal complement of $I$ with respect to $A$ is $\{ 0 \}$.
 However, the orthogonal complement of $I \subset A^{**}(1-p)$ with respect to $A^{**}$ is $A^{**}p$, i.e. it is non-trivial.
 So, the canonical extension from a pair of Hilbert C*-modules ${\mathcal M} \subseteq \mathcal N$ with ${\mathcal M}^\bot = \{ 0 \}$ to a canonical pair of Hilbert $A^{**}$-modules following W.~L.~Paschke's tensor product construction in \cite{Paschke} might not preserve the trivial orthogonal complement property of the smaller module with respect to the larger module.
 Note, that the right action of $p$ on $A$ or on $A^{**}$ can be considered as an action of a bounded module operator.
 However, the conjectures above are true by \cite[Prop.~4.2, Prop.~4.3, Thm.~6.1]{Frank_2024}.